jeffchheng/brains-base/content/blog/2019-06-12-data-fetching-with-hooks/index.md

       dispatch({ type: 'save', key, value });
     }
   }, [key, value, shouldSave, shouldSnapshot, dispatch]);

+  return null;
 }

 // Wrap your report-a-problem component (or equivalent)
-// with this so that when it mounts, it will trigger useSnapshot
+// with this so that when it mounts, it will trigger
-// to report back its state!
-export function ReportProblemWrapper() {
+// useSnapshot to report back its state! export function ReportProblemWrapper() {
   const dispatch = useContext(SnapshotDispatch);
   const state = useContext(StateSnapshot);